Study with us

 Gemma's PhD, which is funded by the EPSRC and Medimmune, is looking at super resolution imaging of oncolytic viruses – viruses that preferentially infect tumour cells.

-Gemma first arrived at Churchill three years ago when her partner started his PhD and the birth of their first child followed shortly afterwards.
+Gemma first arrived at Churchill five years ago when her partner started his PhD and the birth of their first child followed shortly afterwards.
 Living in the Wolfson flats, they were surrounded by the ideal family environment and were made to feel immediately welcome:

 Compared to the other colleges, Churchill provides a unique environment where you can live surrounded by other student families, where all of the children can grow up together and play with one another every afternoon.
 Before I was studying, this meant that I wasn't completely alone and I had friends living all around me.